edologgerbird/salary_pred/README.md

  - Scraped about 300 job descriptions from MyCareersFuture using Python and Selenium
  - Created features from the open-text job descriptions to quantify the value companies put on relevant technologies related to data science (AWS, Python, SQL, R, Tableau, Excel, Powerbi, Spark, Hadoop, Tensorflow).
  - Created models using common job parameters and the features from the job description using 5 regression models (Multiple Linear, Lasso, Random Forest, Gradient Boosting and Bootstrap Aggregation) tuned with GridsearchCV.
  - Built a client facing UI using Flask API, WTForms and Jinja2.
+Deployed to Heroku.
+Visit the Heroku app [here](https://ds-salary-predictor.herokuapp.com/).

 ## Codes and Resources Used